-- A preamble relevant to the context of the medical radiation practice accreditation standards - The medical radiation practice accreditation standards and their associated criteria - Guidance on the evidence to be presented by education providers seeking accreditation or responding to monitoring of an accredited medical radiation practice program, including: - expected information for each criterion to be presented - explanatory notes, to help common understandings between accreditation assessment teams and providers about the Accreditation Committee's requirements - a glossary of key terms used, and - a list of acronyms.
+- A preamble relevant to the context of the Chinese medicine accreditation standards - The Chinese medicine accreditation standards and their associated criteria - Guidance on the evidence to be presented by education providers seeking accreditation or responding to monitoring of an accredited Chinese medicine program, including: - expected information for each criterion to be presented - explanatory notes, to help common understandings between accreditation assessment teams and education providers about the Accreditation Committee's requirements - a glossary of key terms used, and - a list of acronyms.

-Assessment teams and education providers should also refer to the separate document Medical radiation practice accreditation process for information about the accreditation processes and procedures used by the Accreditation Committee to assess and monitor programs against the accreditation standards.
+Assessment teams and education providers should also refer to the Guidelines for accreditation of education and training programs for information about the accreditation processes and procedures used by the Accreditation Committee to assess and monitor programs against the accreditation standards.